Sarek is often called Europe's last true wilderness. A dream adventure for any true nature enthusiast!

-Be dropped by helicopter in Sarek National Park, to be picked up again 5 days later.
+Helicopter drop in Sarek National Park, to be picked up again 5 nights later.

 Sneak up on moose and find fresh bear tracks along the river

-Be part of a small group of likeminded nature lovers far out in the wild
+Be part of a small group of likeminded nature lovers far into the wild

 Peek out from your tent and see the Northern Lights dance across the sky

-This is a hiking trip for active people who are not afraid to spend some nights in a tent.
-Be prepared to carry your own backpack with just the most essential equipment such as camping gear, clothing and foods.
-All in all your backpack may weigh 18-20kg depending on your personal equipment.
-Good news is that water is available in the streams along the way so there is no need to carry water.
+This is a hiking trip for active people who are not afraid to spend a few nights in a tent.
+Be prepared to carry your own backpack with only the most essential equipment such as camping gear, clothing and foods.
+All in all your backpack may weigh 18-20kg depending on your personal equipment such as camera equipment.
+Good news is that fresh water is available in the streams along the way, so there is no need to carry water.